Determinant Monte Carlo algorithms for dynamical quantities in fermionic systems: Results

 \section{Results}

-In this section, we present actual computations of the self-energy according to the implementation described above.
-We first benchmark our results against both analytical and standard DiagMC~\cite{prokofev_prl_1998, prokofev_prl_2007, kozik_epl_2010, vanhoucke_2010, burovski_prb_2004} solutions.
-We then show how our algorithm compares with a calculation of the Green's function with~Eq.\eqref{rossi_eq} that is then used to obtain a self-energy through Dyson's equation.
-Finally, we investigate the scaling of the computational effort with increasing perturbation orders.
+In this section, we present actual computations of the self-energy according to the implementations described in Sec.~\ref{sec:dynamical}.
+For clarity, we respectively denote by Dyson, EOM and $\Sigma$Det the use of Dyson's equation, of the equations of motion, and of the direct calculation of the self-energy from the sum of 1PI diagrams.

 We consider two models in the following.
-The first one is a single correlated electronic level, that we will refer to as a Hubbard atom, described by the Hamiltonian
+The first is a single correlated electronic level, that we will refer to as a Hubbard atom, described by the Hamiltonian

 where $n_\sigma$ is the number of the spin-$\sigma$ fermion, $U$ is the onsite repulsion and $\epsilon$ the energy of the electronic level.
-This model has an analytical solution and we will use it to benchmark our results.
-The second model is the prototypical lattice Hubbard model given by
+This model has an analytical solution and allows us to both benchmark and compare the different methods introduced above.
+The second model is the prototypical two-dimensional Hubbard model given by

-where $c_{i\sigma}^\dagger$ creates a spin-$\sigma$ electron on the site $i$ of a square lattice, $t > 0$ is the nearest-neighbor hopping and $U$ the onsite interaction.
+where $c_{i\sigma}^\dagger$ creates a spin-$\sigma$ electron on the site $i$ of a square lattice, $t > 0$ is the nearest-neighbor hopping and $U$ is the onsite interaction.
+This is the model that we eventually aim to solve in its thermodynamic limit (infinite lattice).
 In our results, $t=1$ will be our energy unit.
+Note that in the computations of the Hubbard model, we use an $\alpha$ shift that redefines the non-interacting propagator.~\cite{rubtsov_prb_2005,parcollet_prb_2015,rossi_prb_2016,wei_prb_2017}